Student Handbook (to download or print)

 - Does the activity risk emotional or physical abuse?

 - Is there risk of injury or a question of safety?

-- Do you have any reservation describing the activity to your parents, to a professor or University official?
+- Do you have any reservation describing the activity to your parents, a professor or College official?

 - Would you object to the activity being photographed for the school newspaper or filmed by the local TV news crew?

 If the answer to any of these questions is yes, the activity is probably hazing.